Mriganka-codes/X-Twitter-scraper-without-using-API/README.md

    pip install -r requirements.txt
    ```

-3. **Install Chrome browser** (if not already installed)
+3. **Install Chrome browser and chromedriver** (if not already installed)
-   - The scraper uses Chrome WebDriver which will be automatically downloaded
+   - The scraper uses Chrome WebDriver which needs to be downloaded from https://googlechromelabs.github.io/chrome-for-testing/
    - Make sure Chrome browser is installed on your system

 4. **Configure environment variables**